How Do You Know When It’s Time To Euthanize Your Dog? My Experience… Personally And While Working For A Vet

 TIP: If your dog is incontinent to the degree that they frequently soil themself (you find your dog laying in pee or poop)… then you know that they’re losing control of their own bodily functions and “it’s time”.

-Those were the 5 signs that my dog showed.
-And veterinarians agree — those are signs it’s time to euthanize your dog.
+Veterinarians agree — those are the signs that it’s time to euthanize your dog.

 TIP: Write down the top 5 things that your dog loves to do.
 When they can no longer do 3 or more of them, their quality of life has been impacted to a level where many veterinarians would recommend euthanasia.